Connectoids II: existence of normal trees: Introduction

 \begin{restatable}{thm}{Jung} Let $(S, \cC)$ be a connected connectoid and $U \subseteq S$.
-Then the following are equivalent: \begin{enumerate}[label=(\arabic*)] \item for any $r \in S$ there is a normal tree rooted at $r$ that contains $U$, \item there is a weak normal tree that contains $U$, \item there is a tree $T$ containing $U$ such that for any $C \in \cC$ and any two $\leq_T$-incomparable elements $u, v \in C \cap V(T)$ there is $w \in C$ with $w \leq_T u, v$, \item $U$ is a countable union of dispersed sets, and \item $U$ is a countable union of fat~$TK_{\aleph_0}$-dispersed sets. \end{enumerate} \end{restatable}
+Then the following are equivalent: \begin{enumerate}[label=(\arabic*)] \item for every $r \in S$ there is a normal tree rooted at $r$ that contains $U$, \item there is a weak normal tree that contains $U$, \item there is a tree $T$ containing $U$ such that for every $C \in \cC$ and every two $\leq_T$-incomparable elements $u, v \in C \cap V(T)$ there is $w \in C$ with $w \leq_T u, v$, \item $U$ is a countable union of dispersed sets, and \item $U$ is a countable union of fat~$TK_{\aleph_0}$-dispersed sets. \end{enumerate} \end{restatable}

 We will deduce from \cref{thm:jung} that the existence of normal trees is closed under taking certain substructures.